18F/handbook/docs/policies/compensation.md

 ## <a name="pay-period"></a>Pay Periods

 The standard workweek for CivicActions is 12:01 a.m.
 Sunday through midnight the following Saturday.
-This is only important if you’re a non-exempt employee who is eligible for overtime.
+This is only important if you're a non-exempt employee who is eligible for overtime.

 We have semi-monthly pay days.
 The first pay period is from the first through the fifteenth of the month and the second from the sixteenth through the end of the month.